tararoys/TarasBlog/articles/exporting-draft-to-kindle-direct-publishing.markdown

  I was writing my second book, when I discovered, almost by accident, the easier way to do it.

 I use a program called Draft to write.
-When Draft saves your file, it saves it as a type called Mardown.
+When Draft saves your file, it saves it as a type called Markdown.
 The hardest part of publishing a book was converting the Markdown file to a .mobi file.
-I figuret out how to do it, and since I don't wnat you to suffer as I suffered, I wrote it down.
-In fact, I wrote a whole book about how to write book with draft and publish them on Amazon kindle.
+I figured out how to do it, and since I don't want you to suffer as I suffered, I wrote it down.
+In fact, I wrote a whole book about how to write book with Draft and publish them on Amazon kindle.

 This blog post is the most important important chapter, because it covers the part that people have the most difficulty with: converting your book to a form that Kindle will accept.